Robert M. Savini: Biography

-For over two decades Astor acquired screening rights of various previously released films to release as double features at neighborhood theaters.
-Sometimes Astor would "streamline" the older films by editing them to fit is as part of a double feature and often gave them new and more exciting titles.
+For over two decades Astor acquired screening rights for various previously released films to be released as double features at neighborhood theaters.
+Sometimes Astor would "streamline" the older films by editing them to fit as part of a double feature and often gave them new and more exciting titles.
 He also provided films in 16 mm to small cinemas and clubs for screening as well as for home use.

 Astor distributed many race films and organised a Broadway premiere for Oscar Micheaux's The Betrayal (1948).

 Savini's Atlantic Pictures became Atlantic Television in 1950 which sold screening rights to several of their films for television showing.
 With the supply of older feature films for re-release drying up, Savini acquired film screening rights for many British and foreign language films and produced several new science fiction films such as Cat Women of the Moon.